 Once you have logged into the payment method updater, you will see a summary list view of all batches submitted from Zuora to the account updater.
 To the right, under Views, there are three statuses that correspond to the table headers on the summary list view.
 Zuora defines a processing flow which includes a set of steps and transitions that a batch of payment method updater goes through during its lifecycle.
 The three statuses are defined for a Payment Method Updating Batch.
 They are Processing, Completed, and Error.

 To view the detail information for a batch, click on the link for the applicable Zuora Batch Number.

 Understanding Batch Information and Updater Summary

-In the multiple batch view mode, you can click on a single batch to view more information.
-When viewing a single batch, there are a number of fields included in the summary, shown in the example image below.
+In the multiple batch view mode, you can click a single batch to view more information.
+When viewing a single batch, there are a number of fields included in the summary.

 File identifier that is used to indicate which request file that the batch is included in.
 It's used to reconcile Zuora's batch with the report file generated by updater service provider.
 For example, when updater request id is 110502 and merchant ID is zuoramerchant, a response file named zuoramerchant.11052.au.response.pan.csv shall be found in the Report Search window of the Business Center.

 |Zuora Batch Number||Batch identifier that is generated by Zuora.
 It is unique and sent in the request file.|

 |Updater Request ID||File identifier that is used to indicate which request file that the batch is included in.
 It's used to reconcile Zuora's batch with the report file generated by updater service provider.
 For example, when updater request id is 110502 and merchant ID is zuoramerchant, a response file named zuoramerchant.11052.au.response.pan.csv shall be found in the Report Search window of the Business Center.|